Your Source For What's on Stage in the Chicago Area

 American Blues Theater

-George Bailey, the Everyman from small town Bedford Falls whose dreams of escape and adventure were stopped by family obligation and civic duty, has fallen onto desperate times.
+George Bailey - the Everyman from small town Bedford Falls whose dreams of escape and adventure were stopped by family obligation and civic duty - has fallen onto desperate times.
 Only a miracle can save him from despair.
-Filled with original music and classic holiday carols, this critically acclaimed, warm "holiday favorite makes the bell ring every time."
-(Chicago Tribune) For 20 years, American Blues has treated audiences to a live retelling of the Frank Capra classic in a 1940s radio broadcast tradition, making It's a Wonderful Life: Live in Chicago! the second longest-running holiday play in Chicago!
+Filled with original music and classic holiday carols, this warm "holiday favorite makes the bell ring every time."
+(Chicago Tribune) For nearly 25 years, American Blues has treated audiences to a live retelling of the Frank Capra classic in a 1940s radio broadcast tradition, making It's a Wonderful Life: Live in Chicago! the second longest-running holiday play in Chicago!

 Jeff Arcuri: (Un)Scripted